-Currently, Pepper can answer frequently asked questions, tell stories, and collect limited information, as well as dance, play games, and pose for selfies.
+Pepper can answer frequently asked questions, tell stories, dance, play games, and pose for selfies.
 Pepper uses voice and gestures to create playful and memorable interactions and can also display images, text, and video on a tablet mounted to the robot’s chest.
-All exchanges are pre-scripted—the robots do not yet have natural conversation abilities.
+All exchanges are pre-scripted—the robots do not have natural conversation abilities.

 Pepper gives our museum staff a new option to reach and engage visitors and supports the important work of Smithsonian’s many educators and visitor services professionals.

 You can find Pepper at the National Museum of African American History and Culture.